nextflow-io/training/docs/nf_customize/2_orientation.md

 !!! note "Getting Started with GitHub"

-    [GitHub](https://github.com/) is a web-based interface allowing real-time collaboration.
-It encourages teams to work together in developing code.
-With GitHub, you can easily track changes, navigate revisions, and automate some of the more mundane tasks, such as testing.

     To get started with GitHub, you will need to create a free personal account on [github.com](https://github.com/) and verify your email address.

     Every person who uses github.com signs in to a personal account.
 Your account is your identity and has a username and profile.